 Pavilions within any residential premises meant to hold functions

 - Public areas within the Orchard Road precinct designated as a No Smoking Zone

 Any area within five metres of ventilation intakes, external windows, openings, entrances, and exits to buildings of commercial, industrial or recreational purposes or publicly accessible where smoking is prohibited

-Please note that smoking is also prohibited at some parks, gardens and nature reserves managed by National Parks Board.
+Please note that smoking is also prohibited at all parks, gardens and nature reserves managed by National Parks Board.
 Click here for more information.

 *Smoking is prohibited at Changi Beach, East Coast Beach, West Coast Beach, Sembawang Beach, Pasir Ris Beach, Coney Island Beach, Punggol Beach, Siloso Beach, Palawan Beach and Tanjong Beach.

 - If you are at the following locations, smoking is allowed in the smoking facilities i.e. smoking corner, smoking room and designated smoking area.

 Smoking rooms at office premises, Changi Airport, public entertainment outlets.